Skip to main content

 4. Develop an understanding for localization of neurologic disease through history and examination.

-You will be assigned a preceptor for the two weeks.
+You will be assigned a preceptor for your four-week rotation.
 Discuss your schedule with your preceptor.
-As part of your time in the outpatient clinic, we will schedule you a patient to interview, examine and present.
-You will compose a formalized write-up about this patient to be presented and discussed with your preceptor as part of your overall evaluation.
+As part of your time in the outpatient clinic, we will schedule you two patients to interview, examine, and present.
+You will compose a formalized write-up about each patient to be presented and discussed with your preceptor as part of your overall evaluation.
 The preceptor evaluation is worth 60 percent of your final grade.
 You will also partake in didactic lectures, inpatient teaching rounds, and outpatient teaching.

-At the end of the clerkship, you will be notified by LEO to complete the “Student Evaluation of Clerkship” and “Student Evaluation of Preceptor.”
-Your preceptor will complete the “Preceptor of Assessment of Student Performance” evaluation from LEO.
+At the end of the clerkship, you will be notified via LEO to complete the “Student Evaluation of Clerkship” and “Student Evaluation of Preceptor.”
+Your preceptor will complete the “Preceptor of Assessment of Student Performance."

 • Cognitive disorders